The Singaporean who revamped a Japanese robatayaki restaurant to make you feel at home

 The 2,100 sq ft restaurant still has its centrepiece dining counter, where diners can pick from a display of fresh produce for head chef Brandon Teo and his team to grill and serve directly to them on a wooden paddle.
 Now, there is also a new bar and private dining rooms.

 These changes were implemented by Javier Goh, second-generation owner of Akashi Group, which owns Akanoya as well as Japanese sushi restaurant Akashi and Hong Kong-style diner London Fat Duck.
-He has been running the group’s restaurants for the past decade and was asked to head Akanoya when it reopened in January this year after its renovation.
+He has been running the group’s restaurants for the past decade and was asked to head Akanoya when it reopened in January 2022 after its renovation.

 Goh started to get involved in the family business when he was 16, by washing pots and pans, peeling potatoes and dicing mushrooms.
 His father and uncles, who were the original founders, were always hands-on with the business, from the procurement of produce to the daily operations.
 The smell of seafood soon became a comforting acquaintance.
 “My mum would complain about the fishy smell in the car and on our clothes, but I actually found it nice,” he laughed.